digital-asset/daml/docs/source/daml/intro/9_Functional101.rst

 The only real difference is that the iterator is explicit in the former, and implicit in the latter.

 In both cases, state is being mutated: ``result`` in the former, ``state`` in the latter.
-Values in DAML are immutable, so it needs to work differently.
-In DAML we will do this with folds and recursion.
+Values in Daml are immutable, so it needs to work differently.
+In Daml we will do this with folds and recursion.

 .. _folds:

 Folds
 ~~~~~

 Folds correspond to looping with an explicit iterator: ``for`` and ``forEach`` loops in procedural languages.
 The most common iterator is a list, as is the case in the ``sum`` function above.
-For such cases, DAML has the ``foldl`` function.
+For such cases, Daml has the ``foldl`` function.
 The ``l`` stands for "left" and means the list is processed from the left.
 There is also a corresponding ``foldr`` which processes from the right.

 .. code-block:: daml

   foldl : (b -> a -> b) -> b -> [a] -> b

 Let's give the type parameters semantic names. ``b`` is the state, ``a`` is an item. ``foldl``\ s first argument is a function which takes a state and an item and returns a new state.
 That's the equivalent of the inner block of the ``forEach``.
 It then takes a state, which is the initial state, and a list of items, which is the iterator.
 The result is again a state.
-The ``sum`` function above can be translated to DAML almost instantly with those correspondences in mind:
+The ``sum`` function above can be translated to Daml almost instantly with those correspondences in mind:

 .. literalinclude:: daml/daml-intro-9/daml/Main.daml
   :language: daml